withastro/starlight/docs/src/content/docs/reference/markdown-syntax.md

 Asides (also known as “admonitions” or “callouts”) are useful for displaying secondary information alongside a page’s main content.

-StarBook provides a custom Markdown syntax for rendering asides.
+Starlight provides a custom Markdown syntax for rendering asides.
 Aside blocks are indicated using a triple colon `:::` and can be of type `note`, `tip`, `caution` or `danger`.

 You can nest any other Markdown content types inside an aside, but asides are best suited to short and concise chunks of content.

 ### Note aside

 :::note
-StarBook is a documentation website toolkit built with [Astro](https://astro.build/).
+Starlight is a documentation website toolkit built with [Astro](https://astro.build/).
 You can get started with this command:

 ```sh
 npm run create astro@latest --template starbook